bonitasoft/bonita-doc/md/getting-started-tutorial.md

 1. Log in as Walter's manager, Helen Kelly, with username `helen.kelly` and password `bpm`.
 The **Tasks** view is displayed, where there is a task called _Manager review_.
 1. Select the _Manager review_ task.
 The temporary form for the manager review is displayed in the right hand panel.
 It contains fields for the items defined in the contract for this step, but not the information that Walter entered in the request.
-When you create your own forms, you will add this information, so that the manger can see the details of the request before approving or refusing it.
+When you create your own forms, you will add this information, so that the manager can see the details of the request before approving or refusing it.
 For now, you can see the form, so you have verified that the process definition is correct.

 ## Create forms